 Prince Turki: Saudi Arabia did recognize the government of Taliban that was established in 1996-97, when they took over Kabul, but with one proviso.
 I remember when I met the Taliban leaders in 1995, who were at that time trying to spread out of Kandahar and to take over Jalalabad and other cities in Afghanistan.

 My message was: as long as there is fighting between Afghans, we are not going to give a penny either to Taliban or any other group in Afghanistan.
 You have to stop fighting and then we will be able to help you with development and aid.

 GVS: Did you try in your capacity to try to convince Washington to accept Taliban as a legitimate government and what were their reservations?

 The second point was to establish a National Army in Afghanistan by implementing an enforced ceasefire by all the countries around Afghanistan.
-Third was to start economic development program that would give them a reason to stop fighting each other and take care of themselves, their family and children.
+The third was to start an economic development program that would give them a reason to stop fighting each other and take care of themselves, their family and children.

 And of course King Fahd agreed to this, and my first step was to take it to Pakistan.
 I met the then Prime Minister Benazir Bhutto and her advisor Gen Naseerullah Babar, minister of interior.

 When we started hearing about Taliban in 1995, and that they had taken over Kandahar.
 I remember sitting with General Babar and he was telling me that your Highness you should meet this new group of Taliban from Kandahar.
 He described them as ‘my boys’.

 GVS: We heard this statement and do you think it was an exaggeration.
 Maybe, Taliban was not his creation and he was taking credit for them?

 Prince Turki: He may have been but he was definitely proud of them.
 In my personal estimation, they rose out of what was happening in Afghanistan, and taking credit for them and beginning to provide support to them came afterwards.